jgstew/jgstew.github.io/_posts/2018-10-30-BigFix-Settings-Optimizations.md

 ### Recommendation: Enabled (1)

-This setting should be enabled on all Laptops, VMs, Docker Containers, but probably also everything else.
+- This setting should be enabled on:
+  - Laptops
+  - VMs
+  - Docker Containers
+  - & probably everything else

-This setting tells the client to sleep (stop evaluating relevance) if things are not changing.
+- This setting tells the client to sleep (stop evaluating relevance) if things are not changing.

 ## Questions?